aashikm015/rest-api-crud-nodejs-mysql/Readme.md

     $ npm install
     $ npm start
     ```
-    2. Now test your api with [postman](https://www.postman.com/downloads/) or any other testing tools. \
+    2. Now test your api with [postman](https://www.postman.com/downloads/) or any other testing tools. &nbsb
     If you are using visual studio code , I recommend you to install [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) and test the api.